Hawaiian Way Fund: History

-The HWF was founded by CNHA in 2004, with seed funding and support from CNHA and two corporations.
+The HWF was founded by Hawaiian Council in 2004, with seed funding and support from Hawaiian Council and two corporations.
+It was developed by Hawaiian Council founder Robin Danner.
 In the beginning, a roundtable of more than 30 community organizations provided guidance for the fund.
 In September 2004, nine (9) Partner Recipients working in communities and with Hawaii residents across the state were awarded Fund dollars.
 Since then, HWF has continued to grow, and support programs dedicated to community development, enhancing best practices, and increasing the skills of community organizations.
 As of July 2009, HWF supports over thirty (30) Partner Recipients.
 In addition to providing direct funding to Hawaiian organizations, the HWF also sponsors specific programs and events, such as, conventions and grants forums.

 Giving approach

 The HWF has a deliberate focus to benefit small, grassroots organizations maintaining important cultural and community service programs.
 The fund aims to practice a distinctly Hawaiian way of giving – one that does not necessarily look for the longest track record or the most ambitious plan, but instead recognizes the importance of contributions that place a priority on culture and community.

-Recipients of Hawaiian Way Fund dollars have been members of CNHA for at least two (2) years.
+Recipients of Hawaiian Way Fund dollars have been members of Hawaiian Council for at least two (2) years.
 The list of Partner Recipients currently consists of Native Hawaiian non-profits delivering an array of community development programs and services, ranging from halau hula to language, environment to education, and housing to economic development, all tied to a common mission of community well-being.
 Each organization applies for designation as a Partner Recipient of the Hawaiian Way Fund and must meet programming criteria.

 At this time, the fund receives dollars through two (2) sources of revenue: individual contributions or gifts, and payroll deductions.
 Individual contributions can be made as a “one-time” donation by cash, check, or credit card.
 Payroll deductions are facilitated through the use of Employer Partners.
 Through Employer Partners, employees of partnering organizations have the opportunity to make a predetermined payroll deduction with varying frequency.
 The HWF is also eligible to receive designated gifts through the Aloha United Way and the Combined Federal Campaign.